Methemoglobinemia: Blue Fugates

-The Fugates, a family that lived in the hills of Kentucky, had the hereditary form.
+The Fugates, a family that lived in the hills of Kentucky in the US, had the hereditary form.
 They are known as the "Blue Fugates".
-Martin Fugate and Elizabeth Smith, who had married and settled near Hazard, Kentucky in around 1800, were both carriers of the recessive methemoglobinemia (met-H) gene, as was a nearby clan with whom the Fugates descendants intermarried.
+Martin Fugate and Elizabeth Smith, who had married and settled near Hazard, Kentucky, around 1800, were both carriers of the recessive methemoglobinemia (met-H) gene, as was a nearby clan with whom the Fugates descendants intermarried.
 As a result, many descendants of the Fugates were born with met-H.

 Blue Men of Lurgan

-The "blue men of Lurgan" were a pair of Lurgan men suffering from what was described as "familial idiopathic methaemoglobinaemia" who were treated by Dr. James Deeny in 1942.
+The "blue men of Lurgan" were a pair of Lurgan men suffering from what was described as "familial idiopathic methemoglobinemia" who were treated by James Deeny in 1942.
 Deeny, who would later become the Chief Medical Officer of the Republic of Ireland, prescribed a course of ascorbic acid and sodium bicarbonate.
 In case one, by the eighth day of treatments, there was a marked change in appearance, and by the twelfth day of treatment, the patient's complexion was normal.
 In case two, the patient's complexion reached normality over a month-long duration of treatment.